Cory53412/G00376678_Graph_Theory/README.md

 * cd into G00376678_Graph_Theory
 * Have a script editor like Visual Studio code
 * Run application from cmd using command 'python menu.py'

+## User Guide
+When the application has been ran using the command 'python menu.py' a menu with 4 options will be displayed to the user
+1) It gives them the option to view some examples of regular expressions.
+2) It allows the user to enter their own regular expression followed by a string they want to match.
+3) Lets the user enter in a file directory for regular expressions and a file directory for string comparisons.
+4) Exit the program.
+#### Option 1

+#### Option 2

+#### Option 3

+#### Option 4

 ## Explanation of the algorithem
 #### Converting infix to postifx using Shunting Yard algorithem (shunt function)